-Salad leaves must always be washed throughly, then dried and tossed in a freshly made salad dressings, usually an oil and vinegar dressings, although oil and lemon juice can be used too.
+Salad leaves must always be washed thoroughly, then dried and tossed in a freshly made salad dressings, usually an oil and vinegar dressings, although oil and lemon juice can be used too.

 You will know if you have got the right combination of oil and vinegar as the dressing should taste of oil with just a hint of acidity.
 If you are drinking a good wine with your meal this is important so as not to spoil the taste of the wine.
 You can buy flavoured vinegars, but it is easy to flavour your own with garlic or herbs.
 This is a matter of personal taste; some people do not like garlic whereas others love its taste.
 It is more popular in the south of France than the north.